Oksana07/Oksana07/README.md

 In the process of studing Full-Stack Developer

-Hi 👋
-Hi there I'm Oksana Petruchyn
+Hi 👋 there I'm Oksana Petruchyn

 ✨I am currently studying Academy GoIt courses